-HR professionals and in-house counsel rely on Clear Law to provide a thorough, legally compliant investigative reports quickly.
+HR professionals, in-house counsel, and compliance officers rely on Clear Law to provide thorough, legally compliant investigative reports quickly.
 Clear Law’s investigations are much less expensive that hiring a law firm to conduct the investigation.

 Law firms also rely on Clear Law to conduct investigations on behalf of their clients.
 In this way, law firm attorneys save their clients money in the investigation process and the law firm attorneys are not conflicted out of handling any subsequent litigation.
 (Clear Law does not represent employers in litigation as Clear Law Institute is not engaged in the practice of law.)

 Clear Law Compliance Advisory Team